Legally protecting nature and wildlife in Victoria

-This is because nature laws are only as good as the money spent on carrying them out and the level of political will to take action.
+How did this happen?
+Nature laws are only as good as the money and political will spent on carrying them out.

-During our work to protect the stonefly’s sensitive habitat from 177 kilometres of mountain bike tracks in the Yarra Ranges National Park it became clear that even park status cannot guarantee the safety of our most threatened wildlife.
+During our efforts to stop bike tracks being built near Stonefly habitat in the Yarra Ranges National Park we learnt something significant.
+It turns out even national park status can’t guarantee the safety of our most threatened wildlife.

 The Mount Donna Buang Wingless Stonefly is one of over two thousand threatened plants, animals and habitats listed in Victoria.
 It’s time our political leaders started using the legal conservation tools available to them.